 Some tips for the home visit: Do not clean the whole place from top to bottom, unless that is the level of housekeeping you always maintain.
 A certain level of cleanliness is necessary, but “lived-in” family clutter is expected.
 Most social workers would worry that people living in a “picture perfect” home would have a difficult time adjusting to the clutter that a child brings to a household.
 Instead use this visit as one more time to build on the open and honest relationship you are developing with the worker.

 It is natural to be nervous!
 But most often the worker wants to work with you and approve you if you have gotten to this point of the home study.
 You are not expected to reveal every intimate detail of your life, nor are you expected to be perfect!
 In fact, perfection would probably raise eyebrows.
 It is much more important to be honest, be yourself, and present a true picture of your family history and family functioning.
 Social workers know that everyone is a combination of strengths and weaknesses which makes each person unique.
 If you had a difficult childhood, experienced financial problems, quit a job in anger, or have some other “skeleton” in your closet that you think might disqualify you, chances are, if you discuss it openly with the social worker, it will not present a problem.

+Be honest.
 It would not be wise to be deceptive or dishonest or for the documents collected in the home study to expose an inconsistency in what you have presented about your family.
 This would betray the social worker’s trust, which would harm your chances and may even cause the termination of your home study.